omgnetwork/omgx_wallet/contracts/README.md

 ## open function

-The open function is used to create the record for both sides.  `_secretLock` and `_timelock` are removed in the new contract. `_secreteLock` is used to verify the `_secretKey`  in the close function.
+The open function is used to create an agreement for both sides.  `_secretLock` and `_timelock` are removed in the new contract. `_secreteLock` is used to verify the `_secretKey`  in the close function.

 ```javascript
 require(swaps[_swapID].secretLock == sha256(_secretKey));
 ```

-Using the secrete key means that we haveto add another step in our system, so the `onlyCloseTrader` modifier is added to replace the `_secreteKey`.
+Using the secrete key means that we have to add another step in our system, so the `onlyCloseTrader` modifier is added to replace the `_secreteKey`.

 ```
 modifier onlyCloseTrader(bytes32 _swapID) {